6 Best Paint Edgers That Deliver Professional Results Every Time

 Q. Is a paint edger necessary for painting work?

-A paint edger is not necessary.
-It is, however, an upgrade over the traditional method of taping the edges at the ceiling, baseboard, windows, and doors with painter’s tape and then cutting in with a paint brush and removing the tape after the paint dries.
+No, a paint edger is not necessary for painting work.
+It is, however, an upgrade over the traditional method of taping ceiling, baseboard, window, and door edges and cutting in with a paint brush.

 Q. What is the best way to paint edges?